-Where potential cases of Domestic Violence are identified and referrals made to external agencies, the relevant professional will conduct an assessment using the Domestic Abuse Stalking and Harrassment (DASH) Risk Indicator Checklist.
+Where potential cases of Domestic Abuse are identified, the school will conduct an assessment using the Domestic Abuse Stalking and Harassment (DASH) Risk Indicator Checklist.
+If a case causes enough concern following this assessment, the Designated Safeguarding Lead (DSL), will make the necessary referral(s) on to other appropriate agencies.